-- We speak truthfully and act honestly. - We attend school and all required College events. - We use technology appropriately. - We do not copy others' work. - We do not steal from anyone or damage property. - We do not create, share or look at harmful content such as offensive text messages, images or videos. - We uphold the values of Carey Baptist College.
+We speak truthfully and act honestly.
+We attend school, and all required College events.
+We use technology appropriately.
+We do not copy others' work.
+We do not steal from anyone or damage property.
+We do not create, share or view harmful content such as offensive text messages, images or videos.
+We uphold the values of Carey Baptist College.

-It is expected that students will report any serious breach of the Code of Conduct to a teacher or senior staff member.
-Where possible Carey Baptist College supports restorative practices when responding to inappropriate behaviour in alignment with our Behaviour Management Policy.
+Students are expected to report any serious breach of the Student Code of Conduct to a teacher or senior staff member.
+Where possible, Carey Baptist College supports restorative practices when responding to inappropriate behaviour in alignment with our Behaviour Management Policy.